danb235/mediatidy/README.md

 * `Show Name - 02x03 - Ep Name.mkv`
 * `Show Name - 2014.03.07 - Ep Name.mkv`

-Without naming convention duplicate matching can get unreliable.
+Without proper file naming conventions duplicate matching can be unreliable.
 You do want to be tidy right?

 ## Setup
 ### Dependencies